Siftah/get_iplayer/modes.md

 The recording quality for programmes is set by one of the mode options shown in the following table.
 Note that you can set separate modes for each get_iplayer programme type.
 If no type-specific mode is defined, the **modes** option (if supplied) will be used.
 If you use the **modes** option, take care to supply recording modes appropriate to the  type(s) of programmes you are downloading.
 For example, using `--modes=flashhd` in a command to download a radio programme will prevent the download from succeeding.

-Mode values are supplied as a comma-separated list of values which get_iplayer process from the left to right.
+Mode values are supplied as a comma-separated list of values which get_iplayer processes from the left to right.
 The first mode found that matches an available media stream will be used for the download.
 If the  download for the first mode fails, subsequent modes will be used.

 A few examples:

+- Set all recording modes (TV and Radio) explicitly to download best quality available:

+		get_iplayer --get 123 --modes=flashhd,flashvhigh,flashhigh,flashstd,flashnormal,flashlow,flashaachigh,flashaacstd,flashaudio,flashaaclow,wma

 - Record a single TV programme at the lowest quality available:

-		get_iplayer --get 123 --tvmode=flashlow,flashstd,flashigh
+		get_iplayer --get 123 --tvmode=flashlow,flashstd,flashhigh,flashvhigh,flashhd

 - Make a live radio recording in WMA format, with fallback to AAC format: